AdityaS90/adityas90.github.io/_projects/(1) UI UX Design.md

 Insights Club's objective is to provide a uniform flow of information directly and through the students of our university regarding all the events and current affairs of the university through online mode (web/socials) and on-field journalism.
 We intend to hold certain intra-campus events where students from any branch and campus are welcome to participate.
 The club will also focus on improving abilities that will stimulate the creation of innovative media messages.

 ## My Exprience
-My experience with Insights has been a wonderful journey up until now.
-Technical team has been very supportive and helpful in the whole designing and development journey.
-All the ideas I pitched were listened and respected and I'm happy to tell that my ideas were later implemented in the website.
+My experience with Insights has been a wonderful journey so far.
+The Technical Team has been very supportive and helpful in the whole designing and development process.
+All the ideas I pitched were listened to and delibrated.
+I am also happy to inform that my inputs were later implemented in the website aswell.
+I hope to continue working with the Club and giving my best for the future of the team.

 ## Tools used
-1. Figma
+>Figma
-2. Fontjoy
+>Fontjoy
-3. Coolor
+>Coolor